PR Nerd

 Week 8Build

-Build phase continues — intervals and marathon pace long run
+Build phase — intervals and marathon pace long run

 44 mi